Jiantastic/Pixal/README.md

 3. Camera/PIR sensor + TMP007(measure object temperature) to achieve something like this -> http://www.flir.co.uk/flirone/ios-android/ (we just need to map temperatures of a certain range to a certain colour to achieve this) .
 If we have two cameras, we can use triangulation to determine how far the object is from our sensors.
 All these data can be processed in the "cloud" and visualised onto a webpage.

   <strong>PROBLEM : is TMP007 capable of getting a range of heat values or just one? if it's just one we wouldn't be able to create a   heat map</strong>
+  => operating temp range: -40 to 125 degree celcius and it's within the thermal imaging color scale

   <strong>BUSINESS PROPOSITION : Current infrared camera solutions are expensive, what we have here is a 30ish pound IoT device.
 Able to deploy these sensors in a forest to record the frequency of movement of animals in a certain locations.
 As the GPS coordinates of sensors have already been determined via an on-board GPS chip, we can visualise where animals move around in the forest and at what times, useful for scientific research etc etc...</strong>